jemstedt/Baking/2021-11-26-Third bread in new oven.md

----
-title: "Third bread in the new oven"
+# Third bread in the new oven
-excerpt: "Still looking good"
-categories:
-  - Crafts
----

 ## Day 1: Feeding sourdough starter
 ### Feeding the starter during the evening day 1